GitHubDragonFly/Python_libplctag_Mac_PPC/README.md

 There might be bugs in the app.
 Not everything could be tested by me, since I don't have access to all the different PLCs supported by the libplctag library.
 See the libplctag website for all PLCs supported by the library.

+The screenshot shows what the app looks like but it was taken with v2.1.17, while the app is currently set to use v2.3.6 (which doesn't support MicroLogix PID).

 # Usage

 All it takes is to:
 - Download and extract the zip file of this project.
 - Use the built-in python v2.7.15 (follow the last step and run the file in the terminal with "python plctag_gui.py" command).
 - Optionally, if OS X 10.4.11, then install python v3.2.5 on your iMac G5 PowerPC device (this is available for download [here](https://www.python.org/downloads/mac-osx/)).
-- Use either IDLE to open plctag_gui.py file and run it by pressing F5, or use terminal - navigate to your folder - run the file with "python3.2 plctag_gui.py" or "python3.2 -m plctag_gui" command.
+- Use either IDLE to open plctag_gui.py file and run it by pressing F5, or use terminal - navigate to your folder - run the file with "python plctag_gui.py" or "python -m plctag_gui" or "python3.2 plctag_gui.py" or "python3.2 -m plctag_gui" command.

 # Licensing
 This is licensed under Mozila Public License 2.0+.